-Student Voices for Recovery is a student-led bushfire recovery program to support student recovery, wellbeing and connection in the Local Government Areas of Gippsland, Alpine and Towong.
-It has provided the opportunity for 20 regional Victoria creative industry workers to undertake a six-month residency in Victorian government schools impacted by the 2019/20 Eastern Victoria fires.
+Student Voices for Recovery was a student-led bushfire recovery program to support student recovery, wellbeing and connection in the Local Government Areas of Gippsland, Alpine and Towong.
+It provided the opportunity for 20 regional Victoria creative industry workers to undertake a six-month residency in Victorian government schools impacted by the 2019/20 Eastern Victoria fires.

 The program was delivered by Regional Arts Victoria in partnership with Department of Education and Training.
-Creative Workers are partnered with participating schools to work with students over a six-month period (Terms 2 & 3, 2022) to design and deliver a creative project led by the students.
+Creative Workers were partnered with participating schools to work with students over a six-month period (Terms 2 & 3, 2022) to design and deliver a creative project led by the students.
 Professional development in student-led art practice and trauma informed training was provided, along with ongoing peer to peer support and networking opportunities for community engagement.

-The goals of the program are to:
+The goals of the program were to:

 - Give students affected by the 2019/20 Eastern Victoria bushfires an opportunity to engage with creativity and reconnect with their peers, school community and learning.